Article published March 16, 2023 (edited June 6, 2023 to add clarifications on the rules)

 For trees further away from your house (but still in the area you should be clearing), branches of the first two metres of the tree should be pruned, and there should be enough distance between branches that a fire cannot reach from one tree to another easily.

-On paths and private roads leading to your property, a 10-metre zone on either side of the road should be made, where plants and dead leaves are removed.
+On paths and roads leading to your property, a 10m zone on either side should be cleared, where plants and dead leaves are removed.

 Waste should be taken to a public rubbish tip, compacted for compost, or used for firewood if applicable.
 It is forbidden to burn the waste outside.